Sameeksha-Mohan/Sameeksha-Mohan/README.md

 ### 👋 Hi, I'm Sameeksha

-I am currently pursuing a Master of Science in Business Analytics at the University of Minnesota – Carlson School of Management.
-With a background in computer science and prior experience as a software developer at IBM, I bring a strong blend of technical expertise and business acumen.
-I am passionate about leveraging data to generate insights that drive strategic decision-making and operational efficiency.
+I hold a Master of Science in Business Analytics from the University of Minnesota – Carlson School of Management, with a background in computer science and professional experience as a software developer at IBM.
+I combine technical expertise with business acumen and am passionate about using data to generate insights that support strategic decision-making and operational efficiency.

 ---